 GCSE PHYSICS - What is Carbon Dating? - How is Carbon-14.
 When Libby developed the radiocarbon dating que, he validated the method by comparing measured carbon ratios (carbon-14/carbon-12) from artifacts of known age with predictions of the ratio expected by assuming the decay rate.
 Carbon dating uses the amount of carbon-14 in a sample to measure its age.
 How does Carbon Dating work?
 All living things take in carbon from the.

 How Does Radiocarbon-14 Dating Work?
-After the organism dies, the carbon-14 decays in a predictable way.
+Libby found good agreement for artifacts with ages ranging from 1,000 to 5,000 years old.
 Despite the name, it does not give an absolute date of organic material - but an approximate age, usually within a range of a few years either way.
 There are three carbon isotopes that occur as part of the Earth's natural processes; these are carbon-12, carbon-13 and carbon-14.

 Does carbon dating work: